 Travel insurance medical evacuation coverage and how it is used is the insurance company’s decision.
 They determine if, where, and how you go.
-It may not be the best facility, they take complete control, and you have little to no say in what happens.
+It may not be the best facility, but they take complete control, and you have little to no say in what happens.
 That is pretty scary in a crisis.

 Learning from real-life scenarios

-I can get home; I have a high limit for my medical evacuation
+I can get home; I have a high limit for my medical Evacuation

 Depending on the severity of your injuries, you may not be able to travel for months unless medically evacuated.
-Your policy said it paid up to $500,000 for travel, so you are confident you can then get back to the states.
+Your policy said it paid up to $500,000 for travel, so you are confident you can then get back to the States.
 However, that is NOT the case.
-The allowance is only to the closest hospital to provide you care, not back to the states or close to home.
-Their job is done; they had met the terms you agreed to when the plan was purchased.
+The allowance is only to the closest hospital to provide you care, not back to the States or close to home.
+Their job is done; they met the terms you agreed to when the plan was purchased.